Etruscan language: Participles

 Verbs formed participles in a variety of ways, among the most frequently attested being -u in lup-u 'dead' from lup- 'die'.

 Participles could also be formed with ‐θ.
 These referred to activities that were contemporaneous with that of the main verb: trin‐θ '(while) speaking', nunθen‐θ '(while) invoking', and heχσ‐θ '(while) pouring (?)'.

 Postpositions

 Typical of SOV agglutinative languages, Etruscan had postpositions rather than prepositions, each governing a specific case.

+Syntax

+Etruscan is considered to have been a SOV language with postpositions, but the word order was not strict and the orders OVS and OSV are, in fact, more frequent in commemorative inscriptions from the archaic period, presumably as a stylistic feature of the genre.
+Adjectives were usually placed after the noun.

 Vocabulary

-Borrowings from Etruscan
+Borrowings from and to Etruscan

 Only a few hundred words of the Etruscan vocabulary are understood with some certainty.
 The exact count depends on whether the different forms and the expressions are included.
 Below is a table of some of the words grouped by topic.

 Some words with corresponding Latin or other Indo-European forms are likely loanwords to or from Etruscan.
 For example, neftś 'nephew', is probably from Latin (Latin nepōs, nepōtis; this is a cognate of German Neffe, Old Norse nefi).
 A number of words and names for which Etruscan origin has been proposed survive in Latin.